The climate in climate economics: The social cost of carbon and optimal abatement in the DICE economy

-In this section, we present the optimal solutions for the adjusted DICE model, which features the calibration of the economic part as presented in DICE-2016~\citep{Nordhaus2018} merged with the re-calibrated CDICE climate part (cf. Section~\ref{sec:climate}).\footnote{Note that throughout this section, we assume that $F^{\text{EX}}_{t}$ changes linearly with time from 0.5 in the year 2015 to 1.0 in 2100, that is, as specified in DICE-2016 (cf. equation~\eqref{eq:forcing}).
-This measure allows us to compare the impact of our CDICE calibration with DICE-2016 consistently.
-However, to be fully in line with state-of-the-art climate science, one should assume $F^{\text{EX}}_{t} = 0.3 \cdot F^{\text{CO2}}_{t}$~\citep[see, e.g.,][]{ClimateChange2014SynthesisReportIPCC2014, gambhir-et-al:17}.
-In Appendix~\ref{sec:fex}, we show that such change in the full model hardly affects any of our quantitative results.} We will in the following refer to this adjusted model as CDICE, too.
-A comprehensive summary of the full calibration of CDICE is available in Appendix~\ref{sec:generic}.
-We will be referring to the originally calibrated DICE model as DICE-2016.\footnote{Note that the calibration for the original DICE-2016 stems from the publicly available GAMS code specification.
+In this section, we present the optimal solutions for the adjusted DICE-2016 model, which features both the calibration of the economic part as presented in DICE-2016~\citep{Nordhaus2018} merged with the re-calibrated CDICE climate part (cf. section~\ref{sec:climate}).
+We will, in the following, also refer to this complete IAM as CDICE.
+A comprehensive summary of the complete calibration of CDICE is available in Appendix~\ref{sec:generic}.
+We will refer to the original calibration of the DICE model as DICE-2016.\footnote{Note that the calibration for the original DICE-2016 stems from the publicly available GAMS code specification.
 For details, see~\url{http://www.econ.yale.edu/~nordhaus/homepage/homepage/DICE2016R-091916ap.gms.}}

-We proceed in three steps presenting the optimal solutions.
-In Section~\ref{sec:Bau}, we will discuss the predictions of the model in a scenario without mitigation.
-Next, in Section~\ref{sec:opt_mit}, we assume that the social planner takes the effects of CO2 emissions on temperature and output into account.
-In Section~ \ref{sec:discount}, we complete our discussion by showing that the results in DICE-2016 are more sensitive to the discount rate than for CDICE calibrations.
-Furthermore, throughout this section, we compare the results of solving CDICE with the originally calibrated DICE-2016 and emphasize the difference in trajectories of the variables that are of interest to us.

-The key non-climate part of the DICE model consists of an infinitely lived, representative agent's maximization problem\footnote{In Appendix~\ref{sec:generic}, we list in great detail all exogenous variables, equations, and parameters of DICE-2016 and CDICE.} that reads as follows:
+The key non-climate part of the DICE-2016 model consists of a single, infinitely lived, representative consumer and a single firm.
+As it is standard in economics the equilibrium allocation can be described as the solution to a planner's problem (see, e.g.,~\cite{Golosov2014} for more details, and~\cite{kotlikoff2021making} for a critique of this approach).
+The planner / representative agent maximizes a time-separable utility function over (per capita) consumption $ (\frac{C_t}{L_t})_{t=0}^{\infty} $ with a constant intertemporal elasticity of substitution (IES), $ \psi >0 $, and a time preference parameter, $ 0< \beta<1 $.\footnote{In Appendix~\ref{sec:generic}, we list all exogenous variables, equations, and parameters of DICE-2016 and CDICE.} The optimal value, $ V_0 $ is given by the following expression: